Annotated transcript of the exhibition catalogue, ‘PAINTINGS by Mrs. Swynnerton, A.R.A.,” held at Manchester Art Gallery, July 1923.

 53. The Cupbearer. / Painted in London.

 54. The two daughters of Mrs. Charles Guthrie. / Painted at East Haddon. / Lent by Mrs. Charles Guthrie.
-Listed on this web site as Portrait of Margaret and Christian Guthrie.

 55. The Intruder. / Painted in Sussex. / Lent by Mrs. George Garrett.

 56. “Springtime, the only pretty Ringtime.” / Painted in London. / Lent by Mrs. George Garrett.
-The title if from the song It was a lover and his lass in Shakespeare’s As You Like It.
+[The title is from the song It was a lover and his lass in Shakespeare’s As You Like It.
+The Intruder and Springtime were left to the Tate in Mrs. George Garrett’s will, but the gallery has no record of them.
+[Information from Elizabeth Crawford.]

 58. Portrait of Mrs. George Garrett. / Painted in London. / Lent by Mrs. George Garrett.